AndreaSantarsiero/Software-Engineering-Project/README.md

 Use Maven to build the entire project and generate runnable JAR files.
 From the root directory, run the Maven `clean install` goal.

-After the build:
-- The server JAR will be located in `server/target/galaxy-server.jar`
-- The client JAR will be located in `client/target/galaxy-client.jar`
+After the build, you will find a single JAR for both server and client.

 ---